Condorcet Markets: Preliminaries

 The market model we use is borrowed from \cite{kets14betting,beygelzimer2012learning}.
 Two symmetric Arrow securities are traded: securities of type $A$, which cost $p_A \in [0,1]$ and pay $1$ unit of currency if $x = A$, and $0$ otherwise; securities of type $B$, which cost $p_B \in [0,1]$ and pay $1$ unit if $x = B$ and $0$ otherwise.
 After observing their private signal, agents decide what fraction of their endowment to invest in which securities.
-We assume that all agents have the {\em same endowment} consisting of $1$ unit of currency.
-We also assume that agents {\em invest in at most one} of these securities, so if $s^A > 0$ then $s^B = 0$ and vice versa.
-We call agents investing in $A$, $A$-{\em traders} and agents investing in $B$, $B$-{\em traders}.
-In our setting, this assumption is without loss of generality (see Proposition \ref{prop:wlog} in the appendix\footnote{We are indebted to Marcus Pivato for bringing this issue to our attention.}).
+The endowment is fixed to $1$ for all agents.
 When the true state of the world is revealed, the market resolves and payouts based on the agents' investments are distributed.
 We refer to tuples $\s^A = \tuple{s^A_1, \ldots, s^A_n}$ (respectively, $\s^B = \tuple{s^B_1, \ldots, s^B_n}$) as investment profiles in $A$-securities (respectively, $B$-securities).
 We refer to a pair $\s = (\s^A,\s^B)$ as an {\em investment profile}.
+We assume that agents {\em invest in at most one} of these securities, so if $s^A > 0$ then $s^B = 0$ and vice versa.
+In our setting, this assumption is without loss of generality (see Proposition \ref{prop:wlog} in the appendix\footnote{We are indebted to Marcus Pivato for bringing this issue to our attention.}).
+We call agents investing in $A$, $A$-{\em traders} and agents investing in $B$, $B$-{\em traders}.
 We proceed now to define the notions of price, utility and equilibrium.

-\paragraph{Market mechanism} We assume that when the market opens all purchasing orders for each security are executed by the the market operator, who therefore sells all requested securities to agents when the market opens and pays the winning securities out immediately when the market resolves, that is, when it is determined whether $A$ or $B$ is the case.
+\paragraph{Market mechanism} When the market opens, all purchasing orders for each security are executed by the the market operator.
+The market operator sells all requested securities to agents when the market opens and pays the winning securities out immediately when the market resolves, that is, when either $A$ or $B$ turns out to be the case.
 We further assume that the operator makes no profits and incurs no losses.
-So, for every $A$-security sold at price $p^A$ a $B$-security is sold at price $p^B = 1-p^A$ and vice versa.
-In other words, the price of the risk-less asset consisting of one of each security is $p_A + p_B = 1$.
+So, for every $A$-security sold at price $p^A$, a $B$-security is sold at price $p^B = 1-p^A$ and vice versa.
+It follows that there are as many $A$-securities as $B$-securities and the price of the risk-less asset consisting of one of each security is $p_A + p_B = 1$.
 In this way the operator finances the payout of any bet by the pay-in of the opposite bet.